zanachka/curl-impersonate-lexiforest/README.md

 ## Supported browsers

 The following browsers can be impersonated.
+For a full list of browser profiles, visit the [docs](https://curl-impersonate.readthedocs.com).

 | Browser | Version | OS | Target name | Wrapper script | H3 fingerprints |
 | --- | --- | --- | --- | --- | --- |